Strand PHIL.I Definitions of Philanthropy

 - Have the students cut pictures out of magazines or cut and paste on a google document healthy/need food choices.

 - Introduce vocabulary words: producer and consumer.
 Brainstorm or research different companies that produce different healthy/need and unhealthy/want foods.
 Have students write how their families consume different healthy/unhealthy foods from these companies.

-- Higher Learners: Have students draw a meal plan that uses all unhealthy/want food and write a paragraph about why these foods are bad for our health.
+- Higher Learners: Have students draw a daily meal plan that uses too many unhealthy food choices and write a paragraph about how this diet makes them feel.